 Like most mammals (and many other vertebrates, such as reptiles), canids live in an olfactory world.
 Olfaction is likely the dog’s primary sense, being about a thousand times more sensitive than humans’.
 Dogs have more than 220 million olfactory receptors in their nose, while humans have only 5 million.
 Smelling is an active process, and dogs can inhale air rapidly, at approximately 4-7 Hz (sniffs per second).

-The dog’s nose is a physiological compromise between at least six conflicting functions—respiration, vocalization, water balance, temperature regulation, recycling tears, and detection of odorant molecules.
-It was not explicitly designed to carry out these functions, but is the result of hundreds of millions of years of natural selection and evolutionary change (Bainbridge, 2016).
+The dog’s nose is a physiological compromise between at least six conflicting functions—respiration, vocalization, water balance, temperature regulation, recycling tears, and detecting odorant molecules.
+It was not explicitly designed to carry out these functions but is the result of hundreds of millions of years of natural selection and evolutionary change (Bainbridge, 2016).

 The sensory parts of the nose developed initially from interactions between more than one cell type.
 Vertebrates are triploblastic animals whose body plans form from three layers of embryonic cells:

-- The ectoderm, which includes the outer surface of the animal and the central nervous system.
+The ectoderm includes the animal's outer surface and the central nervous system.

-- The mesoderm, which forms most tissues between the other two layers.
+The mesoderm forms most tissues between the other two layers.

-The precursors of the left and right olfactory organs are the paired olfactory placodes, thickenings of the ectoderm on the surface of the snout.
+The precursors of the left and right olfactory organs are the paired olfactory placodes and thickenings of the ectoderm on the surface of the snout.